jhumelsine/jhumelsine.github.io/_posts/2024-07-22-yuri-evaluator.md

 ---
-title: DRAFT - Yuri, the Programming Assignment and Me
+title: Yuri, the Programming Assignment and Me
 description: The TDD indoctrination of youthful programmers via testing propaganda, OR just show them how it’s beneficial
-unlisted: true
 ---

 # Introduction